-Outlook for 2021
+Outlook for 2022

-Both the shortest market interest rates and the 12-month Euribor rate are expected to remain negative in 2021.
-We do not anticipate further cuts top ECB interest rates, unless the global economic outlook deteriorates in an unforeseen way.

-The global economy recovers from the recession in 2021, after the coronavirus pandemic has been suppressed with the help of vaccines.
-Finland's GDP begins to grow, but higher unemployment remains a challenge.
-Households' financial situation is good on average, because of accumulated savings in 2020.
-Residential construction continues at a relatively fast pace especially in growth centers.
+Both the shortest market interest rates and the 12-month Euribor rate are expected to remain negative also in 2022.
+The European Central Bank is expected to end the pandemic emergency purchase programme (PEPP) in 2022, but we do not anticipate changes to ECB policy rates, unless the global economic outlook changes in a major way.
+Above 3 % inflation is expected to fall towards ECB 2 % target.
+Risk of persistently higher inflation is significant, however, and market interest rates could rise earlier than anticipated.
+The global economy continues to recover from the recession in 2022, after the coronavirus pandemic has been suppressed with the help of vaccines, better treatments and lockdown measures.
+According to Danske Bank forecast, Finland's GDP grows 2.8 % in 2022.
+Households' financial situation is good on average, because of increasing earnings and savings accumulated in 2020.
+Residential construction continues at fast pace especially in growth centers.
 Demographic development influences housing markets regionally.

 The development of the Bank's business volume is dependent on the development of volume of Danske Bank A/S, Finland Branch's stock of housing loans and Danske Bank A/S Group's funding demand.
 In the future, the Bank seeks to issue at least one benchmark-size covered bond per year.

 The Bank is rather well protected against changes in the level of interest rates.
-Therefore, impact from interest rate risk to net profit is limited.
+Therefore, impact of interest rate risk to net profit is limited.
 The development in the Finnish economy affects it mostly through credit losses and level of new sales loan margins.
-The refinancing cost of the Bank is dependent on the credit rating of Danske Bank A/S and development in the global and Finnish economy.
+The refinancing cost of the Bank is dependent on the credit rating of Danske Bank A/S and development in the global and the Finnish economy.
 The Bank's business is stable and the number of personnel is expected to remain at the current level.